We're doing the right thing by farmers (and their flock, herd or brood)

 With British producers facing ever-increasing expectations - to deliver traceability, meet higher environmental standards and maintain the countryside - Waitrose believes experiences should be shared.
 Initiatives such as 'meet the buyer' run every year and in every UK region, giving suppliers, large and small, direct access to Waitrose buyers and food technologists, and helping them to understand first-hand Waitrose's expectations.
 Supplier conferences and industry workshops help smaller producers to understand food legislation and help to ensure best practice is shared throughout Waitrose's supply chain and beyond.

 Organic farming standards promote sustainable production, support more farmland wildlife, limit the use of chemicals, fertilisers and pesticides on the land and routinely avoid antibiotics.
 Organic food also tastes great, so it's no wonder Waitrose has been selling organic produce for more than 20 years.
-Twice voted 'Organic Supermarket of the Year' by the Soil Association, one of the organisations that certifies products to organic standards, Waitrose aims to offer the widest possible range of organic food and even launched its own range of Social Association organic toiletries in 2007.
+Twice voted 'Organic Supermarket of the Year' by the Soil Association, one of the organisations that certifies products to organic standards.

 Our organic and agricultural policy

 According to pioneer environmentalist and founder of the Soil Association Lady Eve Balfour: “The criteria for a sustainable agriculture can be summed up in one word - permanence - which means adopting techniques that maintain soil fertility indefinitely that use as far as possible, only renewable sources; that do not grossly pollute the environment, and that foster biological activity within the soil and throughout the cycles of all the involved food chains.”